tianyu-z/VCR/README.md

 ```

 ## Method 2: use lmms-eval framework
+You may need to incorporate the inference method of your model if the lmms-eval framework does not support it.
+For details, please refer to [here](https://github.com/EvolvingLMMs-Lab/lmms-eval/blob/main/docs/model_guide.md)
 ```bash
 pip install git+https://github.com/EvolvingLMMs-Lab/lmms-eval.git
 # We use HuggingFaceM4/idefics2-8b and vcr_wiki_en_easy as an example